florenttaralle/YAVAT/readme.md

 ![](assets/Screenshot.png)

 Yet Another Video Annotation Tool meant to be easy to use.
-Make video event annotations fast and easy.
+Make frame-wise video event annotations fast and easy.

 It focusses on simple time events only; not boxes, segmentation, ...
 An event is defined by a start a stop and optionaly a string label.